Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety: Large Language Model Safety

 \subsubsection{Backdoor Detection}

 Backdoor detection identifies compromised inputs or models, flagging threats before they cause harm.
 Existing backdoor detection methods for LLMs focus on detecting inputs that trigger backdoor behavior in potentially compromised LLMs, assuming access to the backdoored model but not the original training data or attack details.
-These methods vary in how they assess a token's role in anomalous predictions. \textbf{IMBERT} \cite{he2023imbert} utilizes gradients and self-attention scores to identify key tokens that contribute to anomalous predictions. \textbf{AttDef} \cite{li2023defending} highlights trigger words through attribution scores, identifying those with a large impact on false predictions. \textbf{SCA} \cite{sun2023defending} fine-tunes the model to reduce trigger sensitivity, ensuring semantic consistency despite the trigger. \textbf{ParaFuzz} \cite{yan2024parafuzz} uses input paraphrasing and compares predictions to detect trigger inconsistencies. \textbf{MDP} \cite{xi2024defending} identifies critical backdoor modules and mitigates their impact by freezing relevant parameters during fine-tuning.
-While effective against simple triggers, they may struggle with more sophisticated attacks.
+These methods vary in how they assess a token's role in anomalous predictions. \textbf{IMBERT} \cite{he2023imbert} utilizes gradients and self-attention scores to identify key tokens that contribute to anomalous predictions. \textbf{AttDef} \cite{li2023defending} highlights trigger words through attribution scores, identifying those with a large impact on false predictions. \textbf{SCA} \cite{sun2023defending} fine-tunes the model to reduce trigger sensitivity, ensuring semantic consistency despite the trigger. \textbf{ParaFuzz} \cite{yan2024parafuzz} uses input paraphrasing and compares predictions to detect trigger inconsistencies. \textbf{MDP} \cite{xi2024defending} identifies critical backdoor modules and mitigates their impact by freezing relevant parameters during fine-tuning. \textbf{BEAT} \cite{yi2025probe} detects triggered inputs in black-box settings by observing how concatenating a malicious probe affects the model's output distribution.
+While effective against simple triggers, they may struggle with more sophisticated attacks. \textbf{XBD} \cite{ge2025backdoors} introduces a novel framework for understanding LLM backdoor attacks by leveraging model-generated explanations, contrasting clean and poisoned inputs to reveal logical inconsistencies and attention deviations induced by backdoors, thereby providing an explainability-centric approach for detecting and analyzing backdoor vulnerabilities in LLMs.